 Glycolic acid helps remove dead and dehydrated cells from the outer surface of the skin.
 It's slightly more concentrated than lactic acid (which is better for sensitive skin types), so it penetrates deeper into the dermis to work faster.
-The Inkey List's Glycolic Acid has a high percentage to help smooth and brighten, reduce pores, and speed up collagen production.
+The Inkey List's Glycolic Acid has a high percentage meant to help smooth and brighten, reduce pores, and speed up collagen production.
 Plus it's got added witch hazel to minimize excess oil, which makes it a winning recipe in our books.

 Best For: Dry, tired, stressed-out skin

 Hemp oil contains high levels of fatty acids, which are great at really feeding the skin and keeping cells nourished and energised.
 Hemp oil targets stressed skin and helps calm irritation by moisturizing the surface of the skin.